This page provides a brief overview of the CDC Guidelines for Environmental Infection Control in Health-Care Facilities.

 While surfaces can serve as a reservoir of potential pathogens, surfaces are generally not directly associated with transmission of infections to either staff or patients.
 The transfer of microorganisms from environmental surfaces to patients is via hand contact with the surface.
 Hand hygiene is important to minimize the impact of this transfer.
 Cleaning and disinfecting environmental surfaces is fundamental in reducing the potential of cross contamination and contribution to the incidence of healthcare associated infections.

 The principles of cleaning and disinfecting environmental surfaces take into account the intended use of the surface or item in patient care.
 The CDC uses the Spaulding classification for medical and surgical instruments, which outlines three categories based on the potential for the instrument to transmit infection if the instrument is contaminated before use.

 The categories as described by the CDC – Disinfection & Sterilization are:

 - Critical – Critical items confer a high risk for infection if they are contaminated with any microorganism.
 Objects that enter sterile tissue or the vascular system must be sterile because any microbial contamination could transmit disease.
 This category includes surgical instruments, cardiac and urinary catheters, implants, and ultrasound probes used in sterile body cavities.
 Most of the items in this category should be purchased as sterile or be sterilized with steam if possible

-In 1991 the CDC proposed an additional category for designate environmental surfaces to Spaulding’s original classification to represent surfaces that generally do not come in direct contact with patients during care.
+In 1991 the CDC proposed an additional category to help designate environmental surfaces to Spaulding’s original classification and represent surfaces that generally do not come in direct contact with patients during care.
 Environmental surfaces are further divided into medical equipment such as, x-ray machines, instrument carts and dental units, and housekeeping surfaces such as tabletops, walls, floors etc.

 For more information: